corelight/zeek-caldera-detector/README.md

 #### Example:

-Running the sandcat.pcap in the testing/Traces directory:
+Running the sandcat.pcap in the testing/Traces directory through this logic produces:

 ```
 #separator \x09